 Architect, and designer of the Hansom Cab

-Joseph Hansom was born on 26 October 1803 at 63 Micklegate, York, now No.114, into a large Roman Catholic family.
+Joseph Hansom was born on 26 October 1803 in St Martin’s Parish into a large Roman Catholic family.
 His father was a builder who apprenticed his son as a joiner.
 Joseph showed an early ability for design and construction and he was able to transfer his apprenticeship to a York architect, Matthew Phillips.
-By 1820 he had served his time and became a clerk to Phillips undertaking some work on his own and teaching at night school where he improved his patchy education.
+By around 1823, he had served his time and became a clerk to Phillips undertaking some work on his own and giving drawing lessons on Tanner Row.

-On 14 April 1825, Joseph married Hannah Glover in St Michael le Belfry, York and they set up home in Halifax where he became an assistant to architect John Oates.
-It was here that he first studied the Gothic style of architecture.
+On 14 April 1825, Joseph married Hannah Glover, the sister of the architect George Glover, in St Michael le Belfry, York and they set up home in Halifax where he became an assistant to architect John Oates.
+Whilst in Halifax Hansom claimed his right to be a Freeman of the City of York on the basis of completing seven years of servitude to his father, even though this was untrue.
+It was also here that he first studied the Gothic style of architecture.
 The Gothic Revival style would become a major strand of Victorian architecture in the nineteenth century and, although Joseph designed in a range of styles, he would show his mastery of early French Gothic in a series of outstanding Roman Catholic churches later in his career.
-Although, in 1827, Joseph had applied to become a surveyor for the City of York and been unsuccessful, as the son of one of the city’s master builders, he had been able to claim his right to be a Freeman of the City of York and this was granted on 26 January 1826.
+Although, in 1827, Joseph had applied to become a surveyor for the City of York and been unsuccessful.

 Also working in John Oates’ office at the time was Edward Welsh (1806-68) and the two young architects decided to set up in partnership in 1827, initially in York.
 Hansom & Welsh achieved early success; on 11 October 1827, they were appointed by the directors of York Dispensary to build a new dispensary in New Street which was completed in 1829 (demolished in 1899).
 However, the practice’s largest project, won in an architectural competition, also led to their downfall.